 This course will explore how the lives of millions of people were affected by the key poliical, religious, social and economic changes of the Victorian period.
 It will examine not only how prevalent attitudes evolved over time, but also the way in which the important developments paved the way for the modern society that we recognise today.

-Course Starts: 8th October (a revised start date)
+Course Starts: October